 Nested inside of a natural cavern and overlooking one of the Ozarks’ beautiful valleys, the Beckham Creek Cave is truly unique.
 A private home on a 260-acre resort, the Cave offers peace and quiet for all its guests.

 The cave features four bedrooms and four bathrooms, as well as a fully-equipped kitchen.
 The place sleeps eight, but it’ll set you back about $1,600 a night to hang out with your friends.
 You can fit another eight people in the home, but they have to provide their own sleeping mats.
 Nearby, you’ll find plenty of activities like hiking, canoeing, fishing, helicopter rides and horseback riding… although at those prices, we’re pretty sure you’ll ride in on your own helicopter.
 Just saying.

 7. Cave Room at Radisson King of Prussia, Pennsylvania

-Located near Valley Forge and Bryn Mawr University, the Radisson at King of Prussia features several theme rooms, including one cave room.
-It's a pre-historic style suite with a faux wood-burning fireplace, primitive cave are and a curbed couch decorated in leopard print.
-It's not easy to find a way to book it onsite, so best to call them up to find a time to escape to the underground.
+Located near Valley Forge and Bryn Mawr University, the Radisson at King of Prussia features several themed rooms, including one cave room.
+It’s a pre-historic style suite with a faux wood-burning fireplace, primitive cave, and a curbed couch decorated in leopard print.
+It’s not easy to find a way to book it onsite, so best to call them up to find a time to escape to the underground.

 8. Executive Fantasy Hotel, Miami, FL